Provided by Google Translate

 1. Source Reduction of Plastics

 The science is clear: to address our plastic pollution crisis we must reduce the amount of plastic we produce and use.
-Eliminating some plastic items, such as unnecessary single-use plastics, would result in a significant reduction in plastic production (packaging represents 40% of plastic production annually), decrease contamination in the waste stream and would improve the health of our ocean by reducing the items that are most commonly found in the environment.
+Eliminating some plastic items, such as unnecessary single-use plastics, would result in a significant reduction in plastic production (packaging represents 40% of plastic production annually), decrease contamination in the waste stream and would improve the health of our ocean by reducing the items that most commonly pollute the environment.

 Plastic water bottle sits on the sand